Hot Pockets: Product

 There are 50 varieties of the traditional Hot Pocket, including breakfast, lunch and dinner varieties.
-Nestlé also offers Lean Pockets, Pretzel Bread Hot Pockets, Hot Pockets Croissant Crust (formerly called Croissant Pockets), Hot Pockets Breakfast items, Hot Pockets Breakfast/Snack Bites and Hot Pockets Side shots.
-Nestlé formerly produced Hot Pie Express, Hot Pocket Pizza Minis (originally called Hot Pockets Pizza Snacks), Hot Pockets Subs, Hot Pockets Calzones, Hot Pockets Panini and Hot Pockets Breakfast fruit pastries.
+Nestlé also offers Pretzel Bread Hot Pockets, Hot Pockets Croissant Crust (formerly called Croissant Pockets), Hot Pockets Breakfast items, Hot Pockets Breakfast/Snack Bites and Hot Pockets Side shots.
+Nestlé formerly produced Lean Pockets, Hot Pie Express, Hot Pocket Pizza Minis (originally called Hot Pockets Pizza Snacks), Hot Pockets Subs, Hot Pockets Calzones, Hot Pockets Panini and Hot Pockets Breakfast fruit pastries.
 Hot Pockets are viewed as "an after school staple".
 Individual Hot Pockets contain about 350 calories.

 Sales

-Citing reduced sales, in 2011 Nestlé announced that it would cut employee numbers at its California factory.
-U.S. sales were about $610 million in 2010—down $44 million from the previous year—according to Euromonitor International data.
+Citing reduced sales, Nestlé announced in 2011 that it would cut employee numbers at its California factory.
+U.S. sales were about $610 million in 2010 (down $44 million from the previous year), according to Euromonitor International data.

 Paul Grimwood took over Nestlé SA's struggling U.S operations in 2011.
 In an attempt to bolster the failing brand by improving supply chain, Grimwood made the decision to drop the calzone version of Hot Pockets and the quesadillas Lean Pockets, reducing the number of doughs needed.
 Nestlé executive Chris Johnson points to an end of extended SNAP benefits in 2013 as the cause of the fallen sales, stating SNAP benefit recipients are "a big part of the consumption of this particular product."